pagkly/Zed/Investopedia4/EBITDA Margin Definition.md

 ### GAAP and Non-GAAP

-EBITDA is known as a [[non-GAAP]](https://www.investopedia.com/terms/n/non-gaap-earnings.asp) financial figure, meaning it does not follow generally accepted accounting principles (GAAP).
+EBITDA is known as a [[non-GAAP]](https://www.investopedia.com/terms/n/non-gaap-earnings.asp) financial figure, meaning it does not follow [[Generally Accepted Accounting Principles (GAAP)|generally accepted accounting principles (GAAP)]].
 The GAAP standards are critical in ensuring the overall accuracy of financial reporting, but they can be superfluous to financial analysts and investors.
 That is, interest, taxes, depreciation, and amortization are not part of a company's operating costs and are therefore not associated with the day-to-day operation of a business or its relative success.1

 ## Advantages and Disadvantages of EBITDA Margin